American Politics Are a Nightmare for Catholic Universities

 Perhaps it was inevitable that even in an environment as welcoming of DeVos’s policies as this, there would be opposition to the university honoring her by inviting her to speak on campus.
 Though the Church has clear views on a number of matters—such as its opposition to all forms of abortion—others, such as whether the death penalty is ever warranted, are a bit more muddled.

-As Miriel Reneau, the valedictorian of the 2009 graduating class at Ave Maria, told me, “there is a trend to equate faithful Catholicism with allegiance to the Republican party in its current form—which is complicated—that I am convinced is a very misguided trend, and ignores key parts of Catholic social teaching.”
+As Miriel Reneau, the valedictorian of the 2009 graduating class at Ave Maria, told me, “there is a trend to equate faithful Catholicism with allegiance to the Republican Party in its current form—which is complicated—that I am convinced is a very misguided trend, and ignores key parts of Catholic social teaching.”
 Those who opposed the secretary’s appearance on campus, for the most part, were not upset because of her vocal support of elementary and secondary school-choice, as many who protest DeVos are, but they were concerned about how her policy moves affect the poor and downtrodden, as Catholic social teaching requires.
 They also expressed unease about what she represents as a member of an administration whose leader, in their view, could be perceived as having a shaky foundation in sexual ethics.

-There are unclear areas in what Catholicism recommends—for example, the church holds that members should care for the poor, but what that means in practice is debated—that make it hard to associate the religion with one party exclusively.
+There are unclear areas in what Catholicism recommends—for example, the Church holds that members should care for the poor, but what that means in practice is debated—that make it hard to associate the religion with one party exclusively.
 But the rigidity of polarized American politics isn’t accommodating of a cafeteria-line approach to political positions: There’s no taking a little from one party, a little from another, and a little from a third.
-It's all or nothing.
+It’s all or nothing.
 That often means that if someone picks a side in one policy, he or she will be criticized for aligning with the broader agenda of that side.

 Richard Garnett, a professor at Notre Dame who writes about freedom of speech and religion, put it like this: “It’s going to be a rare politician [who is] going to line up with the catechism on all fronts.”
 So, predictably, when a political figure is invited to speak at a Catholic event, it is going to be divisive.
 “It’s almost always going to be true given American politics and the way our parties divide up,” he said.

 This has been true for many of the leading Catholic institutions that have sought to honor various political figures over the past decade.
 When Barack Obama was slated to deliver the commencement address at Notre Dame in 2009—as many presidents have done in the past—students and members of the Catholic community protested.
-They did so again when John Boehner and Joe Biden were awarded the prestigious Laetare medal, which recognizes Catholics for “outstanding service to the Catholic church and society.”
+They did so again when John Boehner and Joe Biden were awarded the prestigious Laetare Medal, which recognizes Catholics for “outstanding service to the Catholic church and society.”
 Last year, a group of students walked out as Vice President Mike Pence delivered the commencement address at the university.
-One way or another—whether it was more liberal Catholics protesting Republicans, or more conservative Catholics protesting Democrats—the church’s moral and social teachings could be used to justify opposing the speaker.
+One way or another—whether it was more liberal Catholics protesting Republicans, or more conservative Catholics protesting Democrats—the Church’s moral and social teachings could be used to justify opposing the speaker.

 DeVos, this year’s commencement speaker at Ave Maria, has gotten quite familiar with protests these last 15 months.
 Opposition to her presence has become something of a ritual.
 Since being confirmed in February of last year, her campus visits across the country, from Kansas to Nebraska to Florida, have been accompanied by groups standing—both literally and figuratively—in opposition to her perceived policy goals.
 Some of the most notable protests of the past year, at Bethune-Cookman University and the University of Baltimore, have occurred at graduation ceremonies—during which students have stood and turned their backs in opposition.
 Often the protesters have their sights set on issues that extend far beyond DeVos: Students in multiple cities have told me that they are protesting what she represents as a member of the Trump administration more broadly.